-Breitbart claims Soros groups registering felons to oppose Moore in Alabama election
+Breitbart reveals Soros groups registering felons to oppose Moore in Alabama election

 On December 12, Moore faces Democratic challenger Doug Jones, known for his radical pro-abortion stance.
 Breitbart claims that Jones is being backed by many American billionaire globalist George Soros’ organizations in the election.
 All of these groups strongly support abortion, LGBT, radical leftist agendas, and promote anti-Trump "resistance".